mallocator/Elasticsearch-Exporter/README.md

 #Elasticsearch-Exporter

-A small script to export data from one Elasticsearch cluster into another.
+A command line script to import/export data from Elasticsearch to various other storage systems.

 Features:
 * Node.js based command line tool
-* Export to ElasticSearch or (compressed) flat files
+* Export to another ElasticSearch instance, compressed flat files, MySQL, Mongo DB, etc.
-* Recreates mapping on target
+* Recreates mapping and settings on target
-* Source data can be filtered by query
+* Source data and metadata can be filtered by query
 * Specify scope as type, index or whole cluster
-* Sync Index settings along with existing mappings
 * Run in test mode without modifying any data
 * Support for proxies, authentication and ssl
-* Works with Elasticsearch pre and post 1.0
+* Works with most Elasticsearch versions

 ## Usage